friarhob/sinner-neural/README.md

 ---
 ### Public methods
 This list needs to be as short as possible, always.
-Nowadays we have two methods only:
+Nowadays we have three methods only:

 `eval(inputs)`: eval an array of inputs with current configuration of the neural network.

 `train(trainingInputs, trainingOutputs)`: train the network from a set of inputs and outputs

+`export(filePath)`: export a JSON representation of the neural network to an external file

+You can also create a neural network from a JSON file by calling `NeuralNetwork.fromFile(filePath)`.

 ---
 ### Usage